Explore

 IT and development teams

-You need to keep your IT team informed of marketing work that may impact the overall technology infrastructure.
+You need to keep your IT team informed of marketing work that could impact the overall technology infrastructure.
 For example, imagine you are planning to implement a new marketing automation system.
 Creating a roadmap helps you coordinate your implementation timeline with IT.

 Marketing teams